Best Practices to Measure the Benefits of GitHub Copilot

 In the final article of our series, we explore best practices for measuring and communicating the full benefits of GitHub Copilot.

-Measure Downstream Velocity KPIs
+Measure downstream velocity KPIs

 As your rollout expands and adoption grows, individual developer's time savings and productivity gains should ultimately translate to faster end-to-end delivery and improved collective outcomes.